Table of Contents

 One of them is whether you would need to carry a 4 year old when you go hiking.
 Well, if experienced parents heard you asking this, they would just wink at each other.

-Believe it or not, your 4 year old will need some carrying.
-Heck… even a 5-year old will need some carrying.
+Your 4 year old will need some carrying.
+Well… even a 5-year old will need some carrying with a hiking carrier for 5 year old.

 The reason is simple… at this age, 5 years and below, children still have not been weaned off their naps.

-Thus, come napping time when you are hiking on those idyllic easy trails in Sedona, unless you want to stop and wait for junior to nap, you will need to carry him.
+If you are hiking on those idyllic easy trails in Sedona, unless you want to stop and wait for junior to nap, you will need to carry him.
 Or her!
+Only the best toddler hiking backpack will enable you to do this easily.

-To carry such weight, you will need the best hiking baby carrier.
+To carry such weight, you will need the best hiking toddler carrier.
 You had better have one.
 Thankfully, you can buy hiking carriers for 4 year old on amazon.com.

 Why you need a baby carrier backpack for hiking